mendhak/mendhak.github.io/_posts/2019-08-01-keeagent-with-wsl.md

 fi
 ```

 In WSL, Windows paths are prefixed with `/mnt/c/` for `C:`, and paths with spaces require double quotes around them.
+If you've changed your WSL mount point to `/c/`, be sure to reflect that in the path above.
 {: .notice--info}

 ### Test it